Tydorius/fbx_batch_importer/README.md

 ## Description

-This tool script for Godot Engine 4.4 automates the process of importing multiple FBX files from a specified directory, extracting the primary mesh from each, applying a material, and saving each textured mesh as a new `.tscn` scene file.
+This tool script for Godot Engine 4.4 automates the process of importing multiple FBX files from a specified directory, extracting the primary mesh from each, applying a material, generating a collision shape, and saving each textured mesh as a new `.tscn` scene file.
 The material can either be loaded from an existing Godot Material resource or automatically created from a set of provided textures (Albedo, Normal, Metal, Emission, Roughness).

+Originally, this only created a MeshInstance3D and created a scene with only the single object.
+Based on feedback, I have added additional functionality that uses the MeshInstance3D built in functions to automatically generate a collision mesh.
+The old functionality can be used through a new checkbox labeled 'Only Output Mesh TSCN'.

 ## Benefits

 This gets around some limitations on bulk importing FBX files from asset providers such as Synty.
 The end result is a tscn with only a single mesh inside.
-No animationplayers, not blank material 0, no hoping the fbx is configured to load an actual texture so you don't have to manually apply it yourself.
+No animationplayers, no blank material 0, no hoping the fbx is configured to load an actual texture so you don't have to manually apply it yourself.

 ## Requirements